krishanthisera/blog/src/content/blog/static-hosting-aws.md

 # [IAM](https://github.com/krishanthisera/aws-static-hosting/blob/main/iam.tf)

-During the deployment,
+During the deployment, the deployer user would need to:

-1. Push the build artifacts to the S3 bucket
+1. Push build artifacts to the S3 bucket
 2. Do the CloudFront invalidation

 If you skim through the file, you would get a good understanding of how this has been set up.

 ```hcl